Make-ahead method yields the most tender, flavourful ribs!

-Braised meats are ideal for a chilly winter’s eve.
 I love this super simple rib recipe not only for its excellent flavour but also because it doesn’t ask you to pre-cook the ribs or finish them on the grill to caramelize them.
 Best of all, since the racks are cut into individual ribs up prior to cooking, they come out of the oven ready to serve!
-You could easily make this dish ahead, cover with foil, and reheat in a medium oven before serving.
-We like to enjoy these ribs with baked potatoes so we can spoon a little of the tomato-onion mixture on top.
+We like to enjoy these ribs with baked potatoes so we can spoon a little of the sauce on top; coleslaw is also a great accompaniment.

 - Once the membrane is off, cut the racks into individual ribs.

-- In a medium bowl, combine all other ingredients together.
+- In a medium bowl, combine all sauce ingredients.

 Serves 4 – 6.